 Stagflation is an economic condition when the economy experiences stagnant economic growth, high unemployment and high inflation.
-Stagflation is often happened by a supply side shock.
-Know more about the definition of Stagflation, Reasons of Stagflation and how to control Stagflation.
+Stagflation is often happened by a supply-side shock.
+Know more about the definition of Stagflation, the Reasons of Stagflation, and how to control Stagflation.

 If you like this article then please like us on Facebook so that you can get our updates in future ……….and subscribe to our mailing list ” freely “

 Stagflation is an economic term given to the phenomenon of decreasing economic growth (recession) accompanied with rising prices (inflation).
 This is contradictory to most modern economic theories; as the demand for good decreases, so should the rate of inflation.

 For instance, increasing commodity prices, such as oil prices, will cause a rise in business costs and Aggregate Supply will lead to a decline in supply.
 This causes a higher inflation rate and lower GDP.